James-Akerman/covid19-melbourne-pedestrian-activity-analysis/README.md

 ##### MyAppToken
 Insert your app token provided to you by the City of Melbourne here.

 If this is your first time using any of the City of Melbourne APIs, please follow the following instructions for obtaining an App Token
-Step 1: Visit the website https://data.melbourne.vic.gov.au/signup and sign up to create an account.
+Step 1: Visit this [website](https://data.melbourne.vic.gov.au/signup) and sign up to create an account.
-Step 2: Visit this link to sign in (if necessary) https://data.melbourne.vic.gov.au/login Step 3:
+Step 2: Visit this [link](https://data.melbourne.vic.gov.au/login) to sign in (if necessary).
+Step 3:

 **Conclusion:**